Skip to content

 Depending on whether it is a school diploma, an academic degree or a professional certificate, different bodies are responsible for the recognition procedure.

 • School Diplomas are recognised by the Certificate Recognition Offices ("Zeugnisanerkennungsstelle") of each federal state.
 You can find the responsible office in the anabin database.
-If you would like to have your school diplomas recognised because you want to study in Germany, you can also contact the university of your choice.
+If you want to go through vocational training, your school certificates do not necessarily have to be recognised.
+You can find out which requirements you need to fulfil in our chapter ‘Dual Vocational Training’.

 • Academic degrees can be recognised by the Central Office for Foreign Education ("Zenteralstelle für auländisches Bildungswesen" or ZAB).
-The ZAB maintains a database (anabin) where you can see whether your degree is recognised in Germany.
+The ZAB maintains the database (Anabin) where you can see whether your degree is already categorically recognised in Germany.
 You can directly apply for the recognition of your certificates at ZAB.
-For more information, check the www.kmk.org.
+For more information, check out Zeugnisbewertung.
+You can also read more on make-it-in-germany.de in GermanEnglishFrench and Spanish

 • For professional qualifications, you can use the "Anerkennungs-Finder" to find out which body is responsible.
 There you can either enter your job title directly or choose the category "Wählen Sie Ihren Beruf aus der A-Z list" and find your job on the list.
 The second step is to enter the name of your city.
 Then the office responsible for your recognition process will be displayed.

-If you are not sure what your profession is called in German, you can search the website of the BQ Portal for the exact name (English and German).
+If you are not sure what your profession is called in German, you can search BERUFENET’s website for the exact name.
+The website is currently only available in German.

 Please note: The same offices are in charge of your application for recognition even if you are still abroad.
 If you are outside Germany, apply to an office in the place where you would like to live in Germany later.